codenozzle/slatr/source/index.html.md

 ```

 SciQuest uses API keys to allow access to the API.
-SciQuest expects for the API key to be included in all API requests to the server.
-You will need to send a request to the following:
+You must include the API key in all API requests to the server, and you must send the requests to:

 <code>POST /token</code>

 ### Headers
-You must replace <code>{authKey}</code> with your organizations API key.
-To generate your own, you need to create a Base 64 encoded string of the provided Server Key and Server Secret like this:
+You must replace the <code>{authKey}</code> variable with your organization's API key.
+To generate your own key, create a base64-encoded string of the provided Identity and Shared Secret.
+This is configured in the Settings tab of the RESTful API page:

-<code>serverKey:serversecret</code>
+<code>identity:sharedsecret</code>

-You will then include it in the Header as an Authorization parameter.
+Include that key in the header as an Authorization parameter.

 Key | Value
 --------|--------